 Yehann continued, "He is also very good at sitting very still.
 You shall not have any trouble in painting him. "

 The tiny man gave Jasmin one last menacing look and ran to collect his accoutrements, as fast as his short legs can carry him.

 "Thank you for that", Jasmin said once they were alone.
 "I initially wanted the photo-op with you to help us get more guests.
 But after hearing your talk, I realize those are the kinds of extravagance that I would be better off to delay."

 Yehann smiled and nodded gently.

-"Besides, after you've been talking to the other guests, our dried mini-bar consumption is down, our reservations for the Salt Spa are down, and we got a lot of cancellations for our Camel Cruise Tour".
+"Besides, after you've been talking to the guests, our dried mini-bar consumption is down, our reservations for the Salt Spa are down, and we got a lot of cancellations for our exquisite Camel Cruise Tour".
 Jasmin smirked.
-"I'm thinking twice if we want you back here".
+"I'm beginning to think twice whether we want you back here".